ProjectEvergreen/greenwood/www/pages/docs/server-rendering.md

   pages/
     index.md
     about.md
-  routes
     user.js
 ```

-Greenwood will now build and serve all the static content from the _pages/_ directory, BUT will also start a server that will fulfill requests to anything in the _routes/_ directory.
-In this case at `http://localhost:8080/users/`!
+Greenwood will now build and serve all the static content from the _pages/_ directory BUT will also start a server that will fulfill requests to anything server rendered pages.
+Neat!

 ### Render vs Prerender